-- Put the kombu and dried shiitake mushrooms in a large bottle.
-Then, add the measured water.
+- Put 1 piece kombu (dried kelp) and 2 pieces dried shiitake mushrooms in a large bottle.
+Then, add 4 cups water.

 - Put the cap on and let it steep on the counter for at least 30 minutes to extract the kombu’s flavor naturally.
 If possible, let it steep for 2–3 hours in the summertime and 4–5 hours in the wintertime.
 You can also cold brew it overnight in the refrigerator.
 After steeping, it‘s now ready to use as cold brew Vegan Dashi.
 You can either remove the kombu and shiitake from the bottle now, or go to the next step to extract even more flavor.
 See my suggestions at the end of the recipe for how to repurpose the spent kombu and shiitake.